GenericMappingTools/gmt/doc/rst/source/psconvert.rst

 .. _-H:

-**-H**\ *factor*
+**-H**\ *scale*
     Given the finite dots-per-unit used to rasterize PostScript frames to rasters, the quantizing of features to discrete pixel will lead to rounding.
 Some of this is mitigated by the anti-aliasing settings (**-Q**) which affect lines and text only.
-The scale *factor* temporarily increases the effective dots-per-unit by *factor*, rasterizes the plot, then downsamples the image by the same factor at the end.
-The larger the *factor*, the smoother the raster.
-Because processing time increases with *factor* we suggest you try values in the 2-5 range.
+The given *scale* temporarily increases the effective dots-per-unit by *scale*, rasterizes the plot, then down-samples the image by the same scale at the end.
+The larger the *scale*, the smoother the raster.
+Because processing time increases with *scale* we suggest you try values in the 2-5 range.
 Note that raster images can also suffer from quantizing when the original data have much higher resolution than your raster pixel dimensions.
 The **-H** option may then be used to smooth the result to avoid aliasing [no downsampling].